lemanbinokay/api/README.md

     -m /path/to/database.txt \
 ```

 PICRUSt2 is a tool for predicting functional abundances of microbiota pathways based on KEGG databases.
 The database.txt file contains KEGG pathway IDs related to the selected pathways.
+You can modify this code as you wish.
+If you need more assistance with the picrust2 tool, please visit this page: https://github.com/picrust/picrust2/wiki.
 After running PICRUSt2, you will have a functional abundance file that represents the activity of selected pathways in the microbiome data.
 You can upload this file to our API to estimate reference intervals.

 ### Data Upload to API